Niger Military Rulers Order UN Official Out Within 72 Hours - UrduPoint

 Bakary Yaou Sangare, who before the coup was Niger's ambassador to the UN and is now its foreign minister, was the new leaders' chosen representative for the assembly.

-But, according to a diplomatic source, there was also an application by the overthrown government to represent Niamey.
+But, according to a diplomatic source, there was also an application by the ousted government to represent Niamey.

 Because of the competing credentials, the matter was deferred and no representative from Niger was added to the speakers' list.